Adroiti/docs-for-code-review-tools/tfsec/google-dns-no-rsa-sha1.md

-Pattern: Use of RSA SHA1 for Zone signing
+Pattern: Use of RSA SHA1 for Google DNS

 Issue: -

 ## Description

-RSA SHA1 is a weaker algorithm than SHA2-based algorithms such as RSA SHA256/512
+RSA SHA1 is a weaker algorithm than SHA2-based algorithms such as RSA SHA256/512.

 **Resolution**: Use RSA SHA512.